5. General Language Features of M

 dump –fileheader output reflects this for null_subscripts as well as null collation order.

-For a region, “Standard Null Collation” in DSE dump output corresponds to -stdnullcoll field in .gld file.
+For a region, “Standard Null Collation” in DSE dump output corresponds to the -stdnullcoll field in the .gld file.
 DSE displays TRUE for “Standard Null Collation” if the region has –STDNULLCOLL, otherwise it displays FALSE.

 From the example above, the output of dump –fileheader for TEAGLOBALS.dat will be as follows: